LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Background

 with the logical operators defined as

-These two examples in particular are important, as they constitute some of the elemental \emph{seed codes} for constructing a holographic quantum code via the \emph{quantum LEGO} (qLEGO) formalism \cite{farrelly_tn_codes,quantumlego,Farrelly_ltnc}.
+These two examples in particular are important, as they constitute some of the elemental \emph{seed codes} for constructing a holographic quantum code via the \emph{quantum LEGO} (qLEGO) formalism~\cite{farrelly_tn_codes,quantumlego,Farrelly_ltnc}.
 More succinctly, the qLEGO formalism provides a method by which \emph{tensor networks} can be employed in order to construct and simulate large QEC codes from seed codes.
 One starts by defining a quantum state as

-where the tensor $T_{i_{1} \cdots i_{m}}$ also can be used to describe a mapping from input subsystems to output subsystems, as shown in (a), (b) of \cref{fig:TN_pushing}.
+where the tensor $T_{i_{1} \cdots i_{m}}$ also can be used to describe a mapping from input subsystems to output subsystems, as shown in \cref{fig:TN_pushing}(a)-(b).
 Here the repeated indices are summed over.
 If qubits $1$ through $k$ are maximally entangled, we can write an \emph{isometry} for $T_{i_{1} \cdots i_{m}}$ as

-in which we can easily take the incoming $i_{1} \cdots i_{k}$ input legs as the encoding qudits for an $\llbracket n, k \rrbracket$ quantum error correction code (where $n, k$ represent the numbers of physical and logically-encoded qudits, respectively), following \cite{quantumlego}.
-In general, it is not necessary that $T_{i_{1} \cdots i_{m}}$ represent an isometry \cite{quantumlego}; however, a convenient choice is to require that $T_{i_{1} \cdots i_{m}}$ corresponds to a \emph{multipartite maximally-entangled} (MME) state \cite{zyczkowski_mme}, thereby necessitating that a many-body quantum state adhere to the condition
+in which we can easily take the incoming $i_{1} \cdots i_{k}$ input legs as the encoding qudits for an $\llbracket n, k \rrbracket$ QEC code (where $n$ and $k$ represent the number of physical and logically-encoded qudits, respectively), following~\cite{quantumlego}.
+In general, it is not necessary that $T_{i_{1} \cdots i_{m}}$ represent an isometry~\cite{quantumlego}; however, a convenient choice is to require that $T_{i_{1} \cdots i_{m}}$ corresponds to a \emph{multipartite maximally-entangled} (MME) state~\cite{zyczkowski_mme}, thereby necessitating that a many-body quantum state adheres to the condition

-where $s \in \{1 \cdots n\}$, $|s| \leq \left \lfloor{\frac{n}{2}}\right \rfloor$, and $s^{c}$ denotes the complementary set of subsystems to $s$.
-States adhering to this property are known as \emph{k-uniform}, and have applications in many areas of quantum information theory \cite{zyczkowski_mme}.
-Note that the qLEGO formalism also applies to more general tensors that do not form isometries, the contraction of isometric tensors (such as those above) permit the straightforward formation of a quantum code's encoding circuit \cite{quantumlego}.
+where $s \in \{1 \cdots n\}$, $|s| \leq \left \lfloor{\frac{n}{2}}\right \rfloor$, and $s^{c}$ denotes the subsystems set complementary to $s$.
+States adhering to this property are known as \emph{k-uniform}, and have applications in many areas of quantum information theory~\cite{zyczkowski_mme}.
+Note that the qLEGO formalism also applies to more general tensors that do not form isometries, as the contraction of isometric tensors (such as those above) permits the straightforward formation of a quantum code's encoding circuit~\cite{quantumlego}.

 Continuing, we find a graphical description in \cref{fig:TN_pushing}(c)-(d) of the concept known as \emph{tensor pushing}.
 Simply put, since $T_{i_{1} \cdots i_{m}}$ can form an isometry from $i_{1} \cdots i_{k}$ to $i_{k+1} \cdots i_{m}$, it is possible to input an operator $\mathcal{O}$ with support on the input legs (as shown) and \emph{push the operator} past the isometry, finding a new representation of the operator on the output legs.